JHvL88/NBA-Data-Analysis-in-R/README.md

 R Bootcamp: Group 19

 Authors:
-Jan-Hendrik van Lengerich - email jan-hendrik.vanlengerich@stud.hslu.ch

-Perez Olusese email - perez.olusese@stud.hslu.ch
+Jan-Hendrik van Lengerich: jan-hendrik.vanlengerich@stud.hslu.ch, Perez Olusese: perez.olusese@stud.hslu.ch

 # Project Title
 Dribbling Through Data: Unveiling NBA Secrets with R

 # Introduction
-Open the Rmarkdown file in the zipped folder to be able to access the above named project.
+Open the Rmarkdown file to be able to access the above named project.

 The project is about analysing NBA and city data using Rmarkdown.
 After learning how to use the R programming language we are required to use the various R functionalties to complete a data analysis and submit the report.